Dominican Americans: Film, stage, and television

 Dania Ramirez is known for playing Callisto in X-Men: The Last Stand, Sadie in Quarantine, Alex on Entourage and Maya Herrera on Heroes.
 Merlin Santana was a New Yorker whose most notable role was as Romeo on The Steve Harvey Show.
 Carlos De La Mota, born in New York to Dominican parents and raised in La Vega, and José Guillermo Cortines are popular telenovela actors who often work stateside.

 Claudette Lali is a former model turned actress also born in New York and raised in the Dominican Republic.
 Charytín is an actress, singer, dancer, and television host who has been a longtime fixture in the U.S. Latino media.
-Tina Aumont, Miguel A. Nuñez, Karen Olivo (a Tony Award winner), Victor Rasuk, Judy Reyes, Shalim Ortiz (son of Charytín) and Tristan Wilds also have Dominican origin.
+Tina Aumont, Miguel A. Nuñez, Karen Olivo (a Tony Award winner), Victor Rasuk, Shalim Ortiz (son of Charytín) and Tristan Wilds also have Dominican origin.

+Machel Ross, a theatre director and costume designer is Dominican American.

 Education

 For Dominican Americans, there is a disparity between men and women in terms of access and ability to complete education.